forestryio/forestry.io/hugo/content/docs/editing/markdown-editor.md

     weight: 2

 ---
-The markdown editor is the main way of editing content in Forestry.
-Your content's [front matter](/docs/settings/front-matter-templates/) is shown on the left, and your content's markdown body is shown on the right.
+The Markdown editor is the main way of editing content in Forestry.
+Your content's [front matter](/docs/settings/front-matter-templates/) is shown on the left, and your content's Markdown body is shown on the right.

 ![](/uploads/2018/01/14.png)

-An editing environment based on markdown allows for fast formatting and a seamless authoring experience, which focuses entirely on the content being created.
+An editing environment based on Markdown allows for fast formatting and a seamless authoring experience, which focuses entirely on the content being created.
 Markup is translated to visual formatting on-the-fly to provide the best experience possible.

 ## Markdown formatting

-The markdown editor works just like any other online WYSIWYG editor.
+The Markdown editor works just like any other online WYSIWYG editor.
 A full toolbar is available at the bottom of the editor for easy formatting.
 Markdown is supported to allow for fast formatting and a familiar experience for developers.

 {{% tip %}}
-The markdown editor is fully [commonmark compatible](https://commonmark.org/help/)!
-Give markdown a try by typing `## My New Heading!` into the editor to get a level 2 heading!
+The Markdown editor is fully [commonmark compatible](https://commonmark.org/help/)!
+Give Markdown a try by typing `## My New Heading!` into the editor to get a level 2 heading!
 {{% /tip %}}

 ![](/uploads/2018/01/14-markdown-formatting.png)

-To find all available keyboard and markdown shortcuts, click the keyboard icon in the bottom right corner.
+To find all available keyboard and Markdown shortcuts, click the keyboard icon in the bottom right corner.

 {{% warning "Current limitations" %}}
 Commonmark specification does not support Tables or Footnotes.
-Neither will the WYSIWYG editor recognize your SSG custom tags to create internal links.
 We'll need to extend the editor to tackle those issues.
 {{% /warning %}}